edertone/TurboGUI/turbogui-angular/extras/help/publish-release.md

-# How to make the library available to the public:
+# How to make the library available to the public

 1 - Update all the project dependencies if necessary
     (See the related help file for docs on how to upgrade dependencies)